 Testing the Joby GorillaPod SLR-Zoom in Sardinia

-To take that photo we had to place the GorillaPod (with my camera on it, obviously) on a very uneven and rocky surface, as you can see here:
+It's easy to place the GorillaPod with a camera on it on a very uneven and rocky surface, as you can see here:

 I found the legs a bit stiff to move in the beginning, but I guess that’s because they need to stay where they are once you’ve fixed them.
 If they were very easy to bend, they probably wouldn’t be so stable.
 I wonder if they will stay like this as I use the tripod more.